Introduction to Department

 The Database Maintenance Unit maintains the integrity of the online catalog by updating bibliographic information and through problem solving.
 To ensure timely processing, the unit is responsible for organizing and searching of newly received material.
 The unit also provides system support to improve productivity and to accommodate changes in workflow.

-Cataloging Group Goals
+Cataloging Department Goals

-The Cataloging Group will:
+The Cataloging Department will:

 - Provide original and/or derived bibliographic records for library materials in all formats that are forwarded to us.
 According to established guidelines and within staffing capabilities, full bibliographic access includes: